 5. Enable filtering.

-Another way to enhance the developer experience is by offering a way to sort and filter data through the API.
+Another facet of good API design that can enhance the developer experience is offering a way to sort and filter data through the API.
 Many APIs allow users to place parameters in API requests which affect what resources are returned.
 Otherwise, it can be difficult for developers, especially those new to your service, to locate what they want in your database.

 Plus, if a developer accidentally requests a large volume of data, this can impact server performance.
 Filtering reduces the chance of this occurring.

 API design best practices indicate that enabling filtering is essential, but that’s not all you need to know about the topic.
 Keep in mind that filters should have three components to make them the most successful they can be.
 These include:

 - Property or field name

 - Filter’s value

 As you introduce changes and new features to the API, always include the version of the API being used in the API path.